 Whether we like it or not, unexpected emergencies happen.
 In most cases, unforeseen events take a toll on our finances.
 Whether it’s for a doctor’s bill or an surprise expense, a title loan can help pay for it.
-Here are some important things that you need to know about title loans.
+Here are some important things that you need to know about this type of loan.

 A title loan, also known as a title pawn, is a type of secure loan where a lender puts a lien on a borrower’s property, their car in this case, in exchange for an amount to be loaned.
 Once the loan is repaid, the lien is removed and the title is given back to the borrower.
 However, if the borrower is unable to pay the debt in full, the lender can repossess the property and sell it to recoup the borrower’s outstanding debt.

-In most cases, title loans are short-term and they tend to have higher interest rates compared to other types of loans.
+In most cases, these are short-term loans and they tend to have higher interest rates compared to other types of loans.
 Typically, lenders do not require the borrower’s credit history, but consider the value of the property that is being used as collateral to determine whether or not they’ll approve the loan.

-One of the best benefits of getting a title loan is that you get to collect the money almost immediately after approval.
+One of the best benefits of getting an auto title loan is that you get to collect the money almost immediately after approval.
 Most financial institutions process loan applications within only a day or two.
-Unlike other types of loans that require a much more complicated process, title loans only involve assessing the value of the vehicle that is being used as collateral.
+Unlike other types of loans that require a much more complicated process, these loans only involve assessing the value of the vehicle that is being used as collateral.
 Lenders weigh whether or not the property is worth the amount of money being borrowed.

-Anyone who has property can apply for a title loan.
+Anyone who has property can apply for one.
 Since there is no credit history check required and there is virtually no risk for the lender, the approval rates are (normally) quite high.
 This means that this type of loan is perfect for borrowers with bad credit.

 Other benefits usually depend on the package being offered by the lender.
 For example, some allow borrowers to still drive their cars and all they have to hand over are a spare set of keys and the title.